Turkish ex-army chief in jail over anti-government plot

-He was charged overnight and jailed, crowning the fall from grace of the once invincible military.
-The General Staff chief was Turkey's most powerful man until Prime Minister Tayyip Erdogan's government gradually eroded army influence in the last decade.
+He was charged overnight and jailed, crowning a fall from grace for the once invincible military.
+The General Staff chief was effectively Turkey's ultimate power until Prime Minister Tayyip Erdogan's government gradually eroded army influence in the last decade.

-Erdogan managed the transformation thanks to overwhelming public support for his government, now in its third term.
+Erdogan has managed to engineer the transformation thanks to overwhelming public support for his government, now in its third term.

-Over the past couple of years Turks have become used to the sight of military officers being sent to jail, but the move against a former chief was unprecedented and will stir emotions.

-"It's a first.
-It's never happened before," Murat Yetkin, editor of the Hurriyet Daily News, told Reuters.
-"The country has to live through this thing."

-Hundreds of people have been arrested in the Ergenekon investigation, including military officers, academics, lawyers and journalists, though many people are sceptical about the existence of the shadowy network described by prosecutors.
+Hundreds of people have been arrested in the Ergenekon investigation, including military officers, academics, lawyers and journalists, though there are many sceptics over the existence of the shadowy network.

-Basbug was taken from an Istanbul courthouse in the early hours of Friday for a health check before being taken in a police convoy to Silivri prison, some 80 km (50 miles) west of the city, where hundreds of defendants in the Ergenekon case are being tried in a specially built courtroom.
+The former general was taken from an Istanbul courthouse in the early hours of Friday for a health check before being transported in a police convoy to Silivri prison, some 80 km (50 miles) west of the city, where hundreds of defendants in the Ergenekon case are being tried in a specially-built courtroom.

 "The Republic of Turkey's 26th general chief of staff has been remanded in custody for forming and directing a terrorist group.
 I leave it to the great Turkish nation to judge," Basbug said as he was led from the courtroom.

-The wind has been blowing against the military for years, and while Basbug's humiliation was shocking to many people it was part of a well-worn trend.

-"In a sense it's not surprising, given the evolution of civil military relations over the past decade, but it is a significant moment in the profoundly changed balance of civilian and military power in Turkey," Ian Lesser, of the German Marshall Fund of the United States, told Reuters from Brussels.
-"This development would have been inconceivable a decade ago."

-The decision to jail Basbug was taken hours after prominent journalists on trial over alleged ties to the Ergenekon network said the charges against them were "a massacre of justice."
+The decision to send Basbug to jail came hours after prominent journalists on trial over alleged ties to the ultra-nationalist Ergenekon network said the charges against them were "a massacre of justice."

-Turkey's military, NATO's second-largest army, has long seen itself as the guarantor of the country's secular constitution.
-It staged three coups between 1960 and 1980 and put pressure on another government to leave power in 1997.
+Turkey's military, NATO's second-largest army, has long seen itself as the guarantor of the country's secular constitution, and had staged three coups between 1960 and 1980 and pressured another government from power in 1997.

-Few Turks believe the military still represents a threat to their democracy as Erdogan has driven the generals decisively out of the political sphere.
+Few Turks believe the military represents a threat to their democracy any longer, as Erdogan has decisively driven the generals out of the political sphere.

-In the first government reaction to the court's decision, Deputy Prime Minister Besir Atalay said Basbug's jailing was an "important event" but played down concern about the impact on government relations with the military.
+In the first government reaction to the court's decision, Deputy Prime Minister Besir Atalay said the jailing of Basbug was an "important event" but played down concerns about its impact on relations with the military.

 President Abdullah Gul appealed for calm and stressed the principle of suspects being innocent until proved guilty.